This is one of the most asked questions. Turns out, it all depends on how you define it. So, let’s look at the options.

 Second, the word spiritual has a wide scope of meaning.
 And, people often relate the term spiritual to religion.
 There’s a lot of social conditioning to equate religious teaching, ceremony, and tradition with being spiritual.
 However, this isn’t necessarily the case.

-Many people are of the opinion that religion is a counterfeit for true spirituality.
+Many people think that religion is a counterfeit for true spirituality.
 In contrast, some contend that being spiritual has nothing to do with beliefs concerning religion.
 Therefore being spiritual means, your actions exhibit the higher virtues of love and kindness.
 It’s not what you believe but what you do with your life that counts.

 The term meditation is a little easier to define.
 Most people identify meditation as something you do with your eyes closed while sitting.
 Although there are seated forms of meditation, there are also forms of moving meditation.
 For instance, Forest Bathing, Qigong, and Tai Chi are all methods you use while standing.
 Similarly, almost any mental process for changing or altering consciousness can become a type of meditation.
 Likewise, since all forms of meditation involve our consciousness, they are also spiritual.